Sean-hsj/Sean-hsj/README.md

 - I'm currently working on a full stack multi vendor restaurant web application by Django framework.

-- 📫 I am currently looking for a Software Engineering internship for Spring 2023.
+- 📫 I am currently looking for a Software Engineering internship for Spring/Summer 2023.
 Feel free to connect with me or reach out to me at houshaojie0619@gmail.com.